jkniest/hue-it-documentation/docs/groups/README.md

 $group = $hue->getGroup(3);
 ```

-If you want to refresh all groups at once, it is more efficient to just regrab all groups again.
+If you want to refresh all groups at once, it is more efficient to just grab all groups again.
 ```php
 $groups = $hue->getAllGroups();